Science for Better Cities

 The Research Platform Neurourbanism (RPN) received funding from the Grand Challenge Call Global Health of the Berlin University Alliance (BUA) for a project on “Exploring and Designing Urban Density.
 Neurourbanism as a Novel Approach in Global Mental Health.“ The main aim is to define a new research field that can address the pressing issues of city living in the 21st century.
 The methodologies broadly belong to the field of cognitive science, which spans from philosophy to cognitive neuroscience and medicine, as well as to the humanities, architecture, and urban planning.

-We will re-assess the existing large database to asses how genetics, environment, and mental health interact (PI: Dagmar Haase, Stephan Ripke).
+We will re-assess the existing large database to asses how genetics, environment, and mental health interact (PIs: Dagmar Haase, Stephan Ripke).

-We will generate new subjective data together with Berlin, Bengalore and Santiago de Chile citizens using the “Your Emotional City” App (PI: Mazda Adli, Joerg Fingerhut, Ulrike Kluge).
+We will generate new subjective data together with Berlin, Bengalore and Santiago de Chile citizens using the “Your Emotional City” App (PIs: Mazda Adli, Joerg Fingerhut, Ulrike Kluge).

-We will study interactions between environmental density factors and well-being by implementing neuroscientific experiments and staging urban interventions (PI: Klaus Gramann, Angela Million).
+We will study interactions between environmental density factors and well-being by implementing neuroscientific experiments and staging urban interventions (PIs: Klaus Gramann, Angela Million).

 Interdisciplinary Forum Neurourbanism e.V. & Outreach